cochranfilms/cochran-films-landing/CACHE_OPTIMIZATION_README.md

 - **Background Refresh**: Cache warming without blocking UI
 - **Intelligent Cleanup**: Removes oldest 25% when size limit reached
 - **Category-Specific TTL**: Optimized expiration per data type

----

-**Next Steps**: Once you're satisfied with the caching performance, we can move to Step 2: implementing a unified API endpoint to reduce your 3 API calls to 1.